hacktor/signal-irc-telegram-gateway/README.md

 ## Start the IRC bot

-Verify the bot is receiving messages in the telegram group by checking the logfile.
+Verify the bot will be receiving messages in the telegram group by checking the **telfile**.
 Then you can start the IRC part:

 ```bash
 $ python hermod.py